kkpan11/ete/doc/tutorial/tutorial_smartview.rst

   etc.), and in which column to put it (to stack it nicely with other faces from the same layout or a different one).
 - **Layouts**, full descriptions of how to represent a tree, using the class :class:`Layout <layout.Layout>`.
-It contains a :func:`draw_node <layout.Layout.draw_node>` property, which is a function that produces the decorations and styles that we want for a given node, and a :func:`draw_tree <layout.Layout.draw_tree>` property that does the same for the full tree.
-They compose: using several layouts will add extra graphic representations, and/or overwrite some styles from previous layouts.
+They contain a :func:`draw_node()` function that produces the decorations and styles that we want for a given node, and a :func:`draw_tree()` function that does the same for the full tree.
+They exploring/visualizing a tree, they compose: using several layouts will add extra graphic representations, and/or overwrite some styles from previous layouts.

 Launching the explorer